 The Importance of Reflective Practice

 The evidence remains overwhelming that movement matters, that embodied practices address trauma at levels that talk therapy alone cannot reach.
 But physical activity alone does not constitute sufficient intervention.
-Without reflective attention to the purposes these activities serve, to the patterns they reinforce or transform, to the familiar grooves they may be deepening, movement becomes simply another way of maintaining what needs to change.
+Without reflective attention to the purposes these activities serve, to the patterns they reinforce or transform, to the familiar grooves they may be deepening, movement becomes simply another circuit through known territory.
+We travel the same interior landscape, wearing the paths deeper, mistaking motion for journey.

-Integration with other modalities.
 Physical activity works best when combined with approaches that develop reflective capacity, that help the person understand the patterns being expressed and transformed.
-Body-centered psychotherapy, Bodynamic Analysis, Somatic Experiencing, approaches that integrate movement with meaning-making.
+Body-centered psychotherapy, Bodynamic Analysis, Somatic Experiencing—these integrate movement with meaning-making.

 Physical Activity as One Element Among Many